 TAQA Photovoltaic (PV)

-energy subsidiary, TAQA PV, was introduced a private-to-private renewable energy business.
+energy subsidiary, TAQA PV, was introduced in September 2021, with the goal of developing a private-to-private renewable energy business.
 The company began operations in late 3Q21, gross profit of EGP 12.5 million in FY22.